 The most common surgery performed to correct nasal blockage is called a septoplasty and turbinate reduction.
-The surgery is performed as an outpatient under general anesthesia, takes me less than 45 minutes and requires no nasal packing.
-In my practice, demand for this procedure is very high given the high success rate and the minimal recovery.
-Time off work usually is no more than an extended weekend (3-4 days).
-My overall success rate is over 90%.
+The surgery is performed as an outpatient under general anesthesia, takes less than 45 minutes and requires no nasal packing.
+In this practice, demand for this procedure is very high given the high success rate and the minimal recovery.
+Time off work usually is no more than an extended weekend (3-4 days), and the overall success rate is over 90%.
 For the small percentage of patients who do not respond, the problem usually involves the nasal valve.

 The traditional manner to correct a narrowed nasal valve requires extensive surgery with a low success rate (50%).
 Cartilage is harvested from either the septum or ear and placed as a spreader graft in an attempt to widen the nasal valve.
-I abandoned this technique several years ago.
-The procedure usually requires an incision under the nose causing extensive swelling and often does not work.
+Dr. Hoffman at NAENTA abandoned this technique several years ago, since it usually requires an incision under the nose causing extensive swelling, and often does not work.

-I observed an innovative technique to correct nasal valve narrowing at a surgical course 12 years ago and have perfected the procedure with over 900 cases to date.
+Dr. Hoffman observed an innovative technique to correct nasal valve narrowing at a surgical course 12 years ago and has perfected the procedure with over 900 cases to date.
 The surgery is called a nasal valve suspension suture.
-Unlike the spreader graft technique, the suspension suture is simple, quick and highly effective with a success rate of 90-95 %.
+Unlike the spreader graft technique, the suspension suture is simple, quick and highly effective, with a success rate of 90-95 %.

 The majority of procedures on the nasal valve are undertaken for patients who continue to experience nasal blockage after undergoing septoplasty, however, some patients have the suture placed at the time of the initial nasal surgery.

 If you have a problem with nasal airway obstruction, feel free to make an appointment for evaluation.
-With nearly 20 years’ experience in providing exceptional ENT care to the Cumming area, I strongly feel that I can correct your problem.
+With nearly 20 years’ experience in providing exceptional ENT care to the Cumming area, Dr. Hoffman strongly feels that he can correct your problem.
 It is important to understand that in many cases, surgery is not required.
-In the cases that do necessitate a surgery, my practice can offer the most advanced and complete techniques available.
+In the cases that do necessitate a surgery, this practice can offer the most advanced and complete techniques available.